the-themis-benchmarks/Humanoid/README.md

 Modify `domain` and `port` values in `config.json` in the same directory to deploy Humanoid service at other addresses.

-## Usefule commands to setup Humandroid by TingSU
+## Useful commands to setup Humandroid by Themis

 1. install tensorflow 1.12